Office Controller - Washington D.C.

 • Ability to confidently lead groups in a remote outdoor setting

-• Desire to teach and work with young people from varying economic backgrounds
+• Desire to teach and work with young people from varying social and economic

 • Experience working in the outdoors, especially in inclement weather

 • Desire to protect, conserve, and promote mountain ecosystems